Art After School 2017-2018

 New opportunity!
 TAM’s free Art After School program provides youth with new ways to connect to art and their community!
 Youth participating in local community-based organizations will engage in dynamic conversations about contemporary social issues sparked by encounters with original works of art in TAM’s galleries.
 Experience includes a hands-on activity designed to inspire creative self-expression!

-- This single-visit program is available Tuesdays, Wednesdays, and Thursdays, 3-6 pm
+- This single-visit program is available Tuesdays, Wednesdays, and Thursdays, between 3 and 6 pm

 - Two hour experience: one hour of discussion in the galleries and a one hour hands-on activity